Hindmarsh Island bridge controversy: In the arts

+A 26-minute documentary film about the issues, Kumarangk 5214, was written and directed by Jessica Wallace and co-produced by Rebecca Summerton, who worked closely with Sandra Saunders, Doreen Katinyeri, and other Ngarrindjeri women.
+The film premiered in the "Hot Docs" section of the Adelaide Film Festival in 2001, screened to a packed cinema.
+It includes a weekend film shoot in which women from all over come together to weave, yarn, and share stories of their families.

 Kumarangk, a major theatre project written by Wotjobaluk and Ngarrindjeri playwright and screenwriter Tracey Rigney and directed by Glenn Shea and produced by Country Arts SA, was funded in the first round of the Creative Futures Fund in July 2025.
 It tells the story of the women who led community resistance against the construction of the bridge, and is guided by the cultural stewardship of the women who were involved at the time.
 There will be a performance on Country, along with an exhibition and a documentary film.

+The feature documentary KUMARANGK: Sacred Women's Business, directed by Tracey Rigney, has its world premiere at the 2026 Adelaide Film Festival on 17 October 2026, in a sold-out screening.
+The film, which was produced by Joshua Trevorrow and Carolyn Johnson, filmed by Johanis Lyons-Reid and edited by Tania Nehme and Andrea Lang, includes interviews as well as archival footage from the 1980s and 1990s.